thomascolomba/springSecurityExample/README.md

+<h1>Example of a simple web application secured with spring security</h1>

-Prerequisites : Eclipse photon, jdk, Tomcat
+Prerequisites to run and debug : Eclipse photon, jdk, Tomcat

 1)clone repo from git perspective > Git repositories view 2)import as General project from Java ee > Project Explorer view